-- Use a SaaS subscription.
-Since 2016, eduNEXT has pioneered a different approach to open edX which is a cloud-based subscription.
+- Use a Cloud subscription.
+Since 2016, eduNEXT has pioneered a different approach to Open edX which is a Cloud-based subscription.

-What are the advantages of self-hosting open edX vs a SaaS subscription?
+What are the advantages of self-hosting the Open edX platform vs a Cloud subscription?

-The most common reasons why you’d be more geared towards an on-premise open edX installation as opposed to a SaaS subscription are:
+The most common reasons why you’d be more geared towards an on-premise Open edX installation as opposed to a Cloud subscription are:

 Specific location.
 You may need your application or data to comply with specific internal or external policies and that may imply that they are hosted within the borders of your own organization or in a particular geographical zone or Infrastructure provider.
-In these cases self-hosting, the applications and data within those borders is the way to go.
+In these cases, self-hosting, the applications, and data within those borders are the way to go.

 Software Customization.
 It may be the case that you need Additional flexibility, for example, to customize or extend the platform considerably to adapt it to your use case.
 This may be easier in a self-hosted configuration.